NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #113

 Mococo likes Mango Jam (the condiment), although she emphasizes the importance of calling her by her correct name.

+## Episode #114

+FUWAMOCO discusses their feelings on receiving fan-made doujinshi, emphasizing their preference for accurate portrayals.